kamilkisiela/graphql-inspector/README.md

 **GraphQL Inspector** outputs a list of changes between two GraphQL schemas.
 Every change is precisely explained and marked as breaking, non-breaking or dangerous.
 It helps you validate documents and fragments against a schema and even find similar or duplicated types.

+> GraphQL Inspector looks interesting?
+You may like [GraphQL Hive](https://the-guild.dev/blog/graphql-hive-preview) as well!

 Use GraphQL Inspector however you want:

 - [**GitHub Application**](https://graphql-inspector.com/install)